smittytone/HT16K33-Python/docs/ht16k33matrix.md

 ### set_brightness(*[brightness]*) ###

-To set the LED’s brightness (its duty cycle), call *setBrightness()* and pass an integer value between 0 (dim) and 15 (maximum brightness).
+To set the LED’s brightness (its duty cycle), call *set_brightness()* and pass an integer value between 0 (dim) and 15 (maximum brightness).
 If you don’t pass a value, the method will default to maximum brightness.

+To turn the display off, call *power_off()* or simply set each digit’s glyph value to `0x00`.

 #### Example ####